Curriculum

 • Science/ Nature Area–this area is changed frequently.
 Children may bring in natural materials from outside to study and the teacher will add objects of interest such as seashells, pinecones, magnets, and magnifying glasses.
 (This area especially promotes curiosity and intellectual development).

-• Writing Area–We have shelving where each child has their own cubby containing art supplies of glue, scissors, and markers.
-On the shelving children can find various kinds of paper, crayons, stencils, and other supplies.
-(This area especially promotes literacy and small motor development).
+• Art and Writing Area– We have an area where each child has their own cubby for artwork or writing in progress.
+On the shelving preschool and school age children can find various kinds of paper, crayons, markers, stencils, scissors, glue, envelopes, and other supplies.
+At times watercolor and/or tempera paint and supplies are also available for the children to use.
+(This area especially promotes creativity, literacy and small motor development).

 • Block Play Area–Our block area has different sizes and shapes of wooden blocks, plastic building materials, and items to enrich play like play animals and cars.
 (This area especially promotes math, intellectual and social development).